blobbybilb/falsename/README.md

 A CLI utility to make cross-shell command aliases, and access them from a simple TUI.

-(coming soon: why?db support to sync aliases across multiple devices)
+(coming in v2: why?db support to sync aliases across multiple devices)

 ## Download

 Pre-built binaries for Windows, macOS, Linux, and FreeBSD are available in the build folder in the repository.

 ## Usage: